RockefellerArchiveCenter/processing-manual/processing.md

 ***Arrangement***

-Arrangement is a long-standing element of archival theory that is generally defined as the organizing and sequencing of materials in a collection in a meaningful way.
-More specifically, it is most often associated with the process of organizing materials with respect to provenance and original order, theoretically considered the order established by the creator, to preserve context and to attain physical and intellectual control of the holdings.
+*Arrangement* is a long-standing element of archival theory that is generally defined as the organizing and sequencing of materials in a collection in a meaningful way.
+More specifically, it is most often associated with the process of organizing materials with respect to provenance and *original order*, theoretically considered the order established by the creator, to preserve context and to attain physical and intellectual control of the holdings.

 The concepts of archival arrangement apply to the organization of all archival records, across all applicable hierarchical levels, regardless of format, including paper materials, audiovisual materials, hybrid and digital records.